-Utilized the project ranking procedure included in the EMC Strategic Plan to select six (6) proposed effectiveness monitoring projects to fund and support (Table 1).
+Utilized the project ranking procedure included in the EMC Strategic Plan to select two (2) proposed effectiveness monitoring projects to fund and support (Table 1).

-Made determinations on total project funding for each submitted project, and developed contracts for four of the funded projects (two projects only required funding for equipment purchase).
+Made determinations on total project funding for each submitted project, and developed contracts for the twofunded projects.

-Revised the EMC project ranking process with the support of a two-person sub-committee.
+Revised the EMC Request for Proposals with the support of a two-person sub-committee.

 Developed new standard initial concept proposal and full concept proposal forms for potential principal investigators to use when submitting their projects to the Committee for review.
-These forms can be found here: http://bof.fire.ca.gov/board_committees/effectiveness_monitoring_committee_/.
+These forms can be found on the EMC’s webpage (https://bof.fire.ca.gov/board-committees/effectiveness-monitoring-committee/).

 Developed and released a Request for Proposals (RFP) soliciting monitoring project initial concept proposals.
-Proposals were due to the EMC by September 7, 2018.
+Proposals were due to the EMC by September 7, 2019.

-Completed a detailed Class II- Large literature review at the request of a Board of Forestry and Fire Protection member.

-Updated the EMC Strategic Plan and developed the newly formed EMC Annual Report and Workplan.
-Held a field meeting at the University of California, Berkeley, Blodgett Forest to observe and discuss two EMC-funded monitoring projects.
+Table 1.
+EMC Projects Ranked and Funded (2019)